ThatsVie/atlas-web_back_end/Node_JS/README.md

   <h1>Node Express</h1>

-  <p>This project is focused on building a web server using Node.js and Express.js, following modern JavaScript practices.
-The project also involves setting up a development environment with tools like ESLint, Babel, and Nodemon to enhance development speed and code quality.</p>
+  <p>This project focuses on building HTTP servers using both Node.js and the Express framework.
+Starting with basic server creation using Node’s HTTP module, the project evolves into handling complex routing and asynchronous file reading.
+We structured the project by organizing code into controllers, routes, and utility functions, using Babel for ES6 compatibility and Nodemon for faster development.
+The final product is a robust, modular Express server capable of handling requests for student data from a CSV file.</p>
 </div>